Bonfida/sns-ip/proposals/sns-ip-4.md

 For role-based identity systems, the owner of the parent domain is free to create subdomains as they please, with a meaning defined within the organization.
 Due to this lack of restrictions, a username-based identity system (UIS) cannot be subordinated to a role-based identity system.
-However, a RIS can be upgraded to a UIS at any time by transfering ownership through the `sub-registrar` community contract (as of writing under the supervision of the Bonfida organization).
+However, a RIS can be upgraded to a UIS at any time by transfering ownership to the `sub-registrar` community contract (as of writing under the supervision of Bonfida).
-A domain `a.sol` is said to be a _RIS_ when it is _not_ owned by the `sub-regsitrar` program.
+A domain `a.sol` is said to be a _RIS_ when it is _not_ owned by the `sub-registrar` program.

 ### Username-based identity system (UIS)

-In a user-based identity systems, users are free to create their own username subdomains as long as they meet a certain set of requirements which are defined by the parent organization.
+In a username-based identity systems, users are free to create their own username subdomains as long as they meet a certain set of requirements which are defined by the parent organization.
 The parent organization can at any time create new subdomains and bypass those restrictions using an admin authority.
 The UIS domain's parent has to be the `.sol` root in order to reliably enforce immutability.
 In the future, this requirement can be relaxed to also allow the parent domain to be a certified UIS itself.
-However, it is impossible for an organization to delete an existing subdomain without the consent of its current owner.
+However, it is impossible for an organization to delete an existing subdomain without the consent of its current owner, unless the entire domain is configured to allow for admin revokes.
+In this case, a minimum delay of 1 week is enforced before the subdomain can be registered again.
 Unless all subdomains registered through the `sub-registrar` UIS enforcer are closed, a domain cannot be down-graded to a RIS, and its ownership cannot be transfered.
 This means that domain owners have to administer the domain through the UIS enforcer's primitives.